Help save the Adelaide Parklands

 Keep hands off Adelaide's unique parklands

-By Steve Condous [Steve Condous is a former lord mayor of Adelaide and former MP]
+By Steve Condous [former Lord Mayor of Adelaide and former MP]

 The Advertiser